 God designed man and woman to be distinct from each other, distinct in creation, in body, and appearance.
 Without distinction, there is no evidence of their true origin.

 Mankind cannot change their bodies.
 They cannot remove body parts or physically change the way they look (naturally without surgical help that is) but they can manipulate their hair.
 But, Paul says in 1 Corinthians 11:14 that even nature itself tells us that if a man has long hair, it is a shame to him.
-Shame in it’s original greek texted is referred to as a disgrace which means filthy.
+The word “shame” in it’s original greek texted is referred to as a disgrace which means filthy.
 It is that which is opposed to modesty or purity.
 Nature shows us that over time, men often, and most likely will, lose most, if not all, of their hair while women do not.
 Nature is God’s will impressed on creation.
 It is God’s will for a man to have short hair and a woman to have long hair.

 But, what does it mean to have long hair?
 When you look at 1 Corinthians 11:15, it says “But if a woman have long hair, it is a glory to her: for her hair is given her for a covering”.
 The original greek word for “long” in this verse is komao which means to “let the hair grow, or uncut”.

 But is it a sin?
 Or is it just a shame?
 During this time that Paul wrote this letter, christian women did not cut their hair to distinguish themselves from the women of Corinth.
 The women in Corinth often cut their hair and sacrificed it to the goddess Diana.
 Cut hair was also just a known practice of the gentile women.
-So when christian women did not cut their hair, they stood out and were recognized as women of God, otherwise they were seen as any other ordinary woman.
+So when christian/jewish women did not cut their hair, they stood out and were recognized as women of God, otherwise they were seen as any other ordinary woman.
 Now the bible does not specifically say that cutting your hair as a woman is a sin but it does say it is a shame.
 It is disgraceful.
 In the old testament, God often cut off the disgraceful.
 If it is a disgrace to God then I personally do not want to partake in it.
 I want to submit to God’s order.

 When a woman prays or prophesies with cut hair, she removes herself from God’s divine order and His will.
 But, by conforming to God’s standard, she accepts God’s authority and when women submit to God’s authority, there is power.
 1 Corinthians 11:10 says “For this cause ought the woman to have power on her head because of the angels”.